 Aptly titled "Shefik presents Invocation", the nationally syndicated radio show is a mesmerizing and thought-provoking journey through musical discovery and appreciation that spans the decades.
 The show is currently broadcast on over 20 terrestrial radio stations and frequencies throughout the United States.
 Each one-hour episode, executive-produced and hosted by media personality Shefik, highlights one relatable focal point (chosen by Shefik), along with an accompanying playlist of songs (curated by Shefik), encompassing a unique thematic concept that invigorates the audience with creative impact.
 Top recording artists, actors, business executives, politicians, community leaders, and other special guests are invited to offer their own commentary on the weekly topic, as a supplement to Shefik's engaging mindset.
 The radio show's online hub at invocation.co serves as a conduit for discussion of the show, while featuring related videos and auxiliary content.
 The journey continues right here and everywhere.

-Tony Award Winner and 4-Time Grammy Award Nominee
+2-Time Grammy Award Nominee

-Episode 36
+Episode 33

-Episode 5
+Episode 32

-Solo is a R&B musical group.
-The original members were Robert Anderson, Darnell Chavis, Eunique Mack, and Dan Stokes.
-The group recorded their gold-selling debut album in Minneapolis and released it in 1995, with production by Jimmy Jam & Terry Lewis.
+Solo is an American R&B musical group from New York, New York.
+The original members were Robert Anderson, Darnell Chavis, Eunique Mack, and Daniele Stokes.
+The group recorded their gold-selling debut album in Minneapolis and released it in 1995.